 Wood pellets are basically sawdust that’s been pressed and bound together through the manufacturing process.
 For cat litter, you probably want to use pellets made from pine.
-They have cat litters like Feline Pine that are specially formulated to use for cat litter, but you could also buy pine pellets made for horse bedding.
+They have pine pelleted litters like Feline Pine and other brands that are specially formulated to use for cat litter, but you could alternatively purchase pine pellets made for horse bedding.

 When the wood pellets get wet, they turn back to their original state – sawdust.
 This makes a unique situation when used as cat litter because you aren’t dealing with wet litter or scooping clumps – you just need to sift out the sawdust.
 You can do that either by using a sifting litter box system or “reverse scooping”.

 The pine pellets also do a pretty good job of covering up urine smells as long as you keep it cleaned regularly.
 It is a bit of extra work to clean the box out, but it could be worth it to save money and the environment.

 Finding the wood pellets – look for PINE pellets

 In the videos I watched, people were saying you can find these pellets at home improvement stores like Home Depot.
 I immediately ran out to find some and ended up with a giant bag of hardwood pellets meant for wood stoves.
 I purchased them from Lowes.

 I didn’t think much about it until after I got home and examined the bag, where it didn’t list the specific type of wood that was used to make them.